BitBalloon/homepage/posts/2013-12-03-bitballoon-amazon-s3-comparison.markdown

 S3 can enable versioning for individual files.
 BitBalloon automatically stores a complete version for each deploy, so you can always go back to review an earlier version or do a rollback.

-We have lots more features on the roadmap as well and we're always open to your suggestions for what else we can do to create the ultimate static site hosting API!
+We have lots more features on the roadmap as well and we're always open to your suggestions for what else we can do to create the ultimate platform for static site hosting.